|

 • 1 clove of garlic minced

-• 1 green onion diced for garnish
+• 1 green onion sliced, for garnish

 Instructions

-• Heat a large skillet coated in cooking spray over medium heat.
-Season both sides of the pork chops with sea salt, freshly cracked pepper, and garlic powder, to taste.
-Place into the skillet and cook for 5-6 minutes on each side or until done.
-Remove from the pan; keep warm.
+• Season both sides of the pork chops with sea salt, freshly cracked pepper, and garlic powder, to taste.

 • Add the olive oil to the same skillet over medium heat.
 Add the diced onion and cook, stirring often, for 4 minutes or until softened.

 • Add the apricot preserves, soy sauce, and minced garlic; cook for 2-3 minutes, stirring often, until thickened.
-Add the pork and its juices back to the pan, turning to coat.

 • Place onto a serving plate and sprinkle with green onions.
-Serve immediately Enjoy.

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking